dann1609/chipper-app/README.md

 1. Run `npm install`
 2. Run `npx pod-install ios`
-3. Run `npn run ios` to run app into an ios simulator.
+3. Run `npm run ios` to run app into an ios simulator or `npm run android` to run app into android simulator.